Perry Como Sings Merry Christmas Music: Track listing

-In 1961, RCA Victor reissued the album on its budget label, RCA Camden, available in both original monophonic and for the first time in reprocessed (fake) stereo sound.
+In 1961, RCA Victor reissued the album on its budget label, RCA Camden (CAL-660), available in both original monophonic and for the first time in reprocessed (fake) stereo sound.
 For this slightly shorter budget release, the album retained the same track sequence, except the song "Santa Claus Is Comin' To Town" was omitted.
 The album also featured a different cover photo of Como, but utilized the same liner notes from the previous RCA Victor LP release.
 This version charted 14 weeks on Billboards Christmas Records album chart peaking at #16 on December 23, 1967.